darkboss1/darkboss1-loginsecurity-Ak47/README.md

 LoginPod is a password encrypter and password manager written in bash with python3 as supportive backend for encrypting passwords and account password management.
 Like other encryption algorithm's LoginPod has it's own encryption algorithm which works based on a 5 digit encryption key which is a input from user.
 Using LoginPod you can encrypt your password's, to make it more strong and store it in password vault.

-## Why to use LoginPod and not other password managers ?
+## Why to use darkboss1 loginsecurity Ak47 and not other password managers ?
 + You don't get flexibility while using other encryption algorithms, but here based on 5 digit encryption key from 00000 to 99999 you get 100000 different encrypted output based on key you entered.

 + It stores your passwords on your system disk instead of any server keeping you safe in case of any data breach attack.